Fastiz/custom-depcruise/README.md

 # Dependency cruiser
 ## About
-Just playing around building a simple dependency cruiser that reads rules from a file.
+Just playing around building a simple dependency cruiser.

+Features:
+- Find import violations specified from a configuration file
+- Create a graph of dependencies in .dot format

+## How to run
+### Import violations
+#### Configure rules
 Those rules represent imports that are forbidden.
-## Configure rules
-Create a `rules-config.json` file in the root directory.
+For configuring them create a `rules-config.json` file in the root directory.
 The file schema should be like the following:
 ````
 {